faisal-irzal/faisal-irzal.github.io/_posts/2021-07-22-EnergyProdOps.md

 ---

-### Data Acquisition and Exploratory Data Analysis
+### Data Acquisition

-The dataset that is used for this usecase are:
+The datasets used for this case study are:
 - Combined cycle powerplant data from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Combined+Cycle+Power+Plant)

   This dataset contains 9568 data points collected from a combined cycle powerplant over 6 years, where the power plant was set to work with full load.
 Hour data were collected for Average Ambient Temperature (T[degC]), Exhaust Vacuum** (V[cm Hg]), Ambient Pressure (AP[mbar]), Relative Humidity (RH[%]), and Net Electrical Energy Output (EP[MW]).
-For demonstration purpose, powerplant data has been modified with an artificial datetime variable
+For demonstration purpose, powerplant data has been modified with an artificial datetime variable.

 - Pool price forecast data from [AESO](http://ets.aeso.ca/)